 Advances In The Battle Against Heart DiseaseGenetic research has led to advances in understanding and treating various forms of cancer but the latest news is in the battle against heart disease.

 Flipping The Switch On CancerCould cancer be treated by the flip of a switch?
-According to research in the journal Nature Materials, it might not be that far off.
+According to research in the journal <em>Nature Materials</em>, it might not be that far off.

 Health: Stand Up To Cancer Making Big Impact On Fighting Deadly Cancer in PhiladelphiaStand Up To Cancer is back in the spotlight, returning to prime time Friday on CBS to raise money for cancer research.